daniel-pereira-guimaraes/java-elasticsearch-study/README.md

 - Apache HttpClient
 - Maven

-This section provides a brief overview of the key technologies and resources utilized in the Java Elasticsearch Study Project.

 ## Project Structure

 - **elastic Package**: Main application classes and entry point.
   - **App.java**: Main class controlling the application flow.

-- **elastic.model Package**: Model classes representing entities.
+- **elastic.model Package**: Model classes.
   - **Person.java**: Represents a person entity.
+  - **PersonRepository.java**: Interface for a abstract person repository.
-  - **LocalDateConverter.java**: Utility class with methods for converting LocalDate to Integer and vice versa.
+  - **LocalDateConverter.java**: Utility class for converting LocalDate to Integer and vice versa.
   - **PersonNotFoundException.java**: Custom exception class for when a person is not found.

 - **elastic.infra Package**: Infrastructure classes for data access and serialization.